 American Heart Month

-February is known as American Heart Month, and it’s a month that’s designed to raise people’s awareness about their own cardiovascular health.
-And it’s an important subject to observe because heart disease is the leading cause of death for men and women in the U.S and a person dies of this disease every 36-seconds.
+February is known as American Heart Month, and it’s a time designed to raise awareness about cardiovascular health.
+It’s an important subject to observe because heart disease is the leading cause of death for men and women in the U.S., and a person dies from this disease every 36 seconds.

-That results in almost 700,000 people dying from heart disease in the country — which just so happens to be 1 in every 4 deaths.
-While genetics might play a small role in these deaths, lifestyle is a contributing factor that Americans can control to improve their health and lower their risk of a major heart attack.
+That results in almost 700,000 people dying from heart disease in the country, which accounts for 1 in every 4 deaths.
+While genetics might play a role in these deaths, lifestyle is a contributing factor that Americans can control to improve their health and lower their risk of a major heart attack.

-In December of 1963, then U.S President Lyndon B. Johnson issued Presidential Proclamation 3566.
-This was a mere 10-days after the U.S Congress issued a joint resolution requesting the president to issue that annual proclamation.
-The president proclaimed the February of every year as American Heart month and in his address, he urged all Americans to take their heart health seriously and to support programs that help solve the problem of heart disease in the U.S.
+In December of 1963, then U.S. President Lyndon B. Johnson issued Presidential Proclamation 3566, a mere 10 days after the U.S. Congress issued a joint resolution requesting the president to issue that annual proclamation.
+The president proclaimed February of every year as American Heart Month and, in his address, urged all Americans to take their heart health seriously and to support programs that address heart disease in the U.S.

 Important Facts About Heart Disease

-In order to raise our reader’s attention about the danger of heart disease and the things that they can do to minimize their risk of suffering a major cardiac event, we’ve decided to list some of the facts that we’ve learned about it below.
-We think the following points really highlight the importance of living a healthy diet, regular exercise, and other important lifestyle changes.
+To raise our readers’ awareness about the dangers of heart disease and the steps they can take to minimize their risk of suffering a major cardiac event, we’ve decided to list some facts below.
+We think these points highlight the importance of a healthy diet, regular exercise, and other important lifestyle changes.

 • Approximately 360,000+ Americans die of Coronary Artery Disease (CAD) every year.

-• Twenty percent of deaths from CAD happen in adults that are under the age of 65-years.
+• Twenty percent of deaths from CAD occur in adults under the age of 65 years.

-• Diabetes, obesity, physical inactivity, and excessive alcohol use raise a person’s risk of heart disease.
+• Diabetes, obesity, physical inactivity, and excessive alcohol use increase a person’s risk of heart disease.

-• Smoking also raises a person’s risk of heart disease, as does an unhealthy diet.
+• Smoking also increases a person’s risk of heart disease, as does an unhealthy diet.

 • Approximately 23.7% of white and 23.5% of black Americans died of heart disease in 2015.